Oleg52/ModToolDocs/docs/race-settings/locations/overview.md

 ![Img1](../../assets/images/race-settings/img03.png)

 The only IPL that works in races is Cayo Perico.
-There are also options to customize things on the island.
+There are also options to customize things on the island.<br>
+**Note:** for Cayo Perico to work in online race, you must set trigger location anywhere in the city, but not on the island, and then use Save/Publish button in the tool.

 LS Car Meet location is under textures, so it's better to explore it when you switch from free camera to vehicle.